George Washington and slavery: Attitude to race

 Historian Joseph Ellis writes that Washington did not favor the continuation of legal slavery, and adds "[n]or did he ever embrace the racial arguments for black inferiority that Jefferson advanced....He saw slavery as the culprit, preventing the development of diligence and responsibility that would emerge gradually and naturally after emancipation."
 Other historians, such as Stuart Leibinger, agree with Ellis that, "Unlike Jefferson, Washington and Madison rejected innate black inferiority...."

 The historian James Thomas Flexner says that "The record in relation to George Washington is a conspicuous demonstration of how black history has been neglected.
 One example: the two‐volume index to the thirty‐nine volume set of Washington's 'Writings' specifies almost everything except the names of slaves."
-In regard to Washington's racial views, Flexner says that the charge of racism has come from historical revisionism and lack of investigation, in view of the fact that slavery was "not invented for blacks, the institution was as old as history and had not, when Washington was a child, been officially challenged anywhere."
+In regard to Washington's racial views, Flexner says that the charge of racism has come from historical revisionism and lack of investigation, since slavery was "not invented for blacks, the institution was as old as history and had not, when Washington was a child, been officially challenged anywhere."

 Kenneth Morgan writes that, "Washington's engrained sense of racial superiority to African Americans did not lead to expressions of negrophobia...Yet Washington wanted his white workers to be housed away from the blacks at Mt.
 Vernon, believing that close racial intermixture was undesirable."
-According to historian Albert Tillson, one reason why enslaved black people were lodged separately at Mount Vernon is because Washington felt that some white workers had habits that were "not good" (e.g., Tillson mentions instances of "interracial drinking" in the Chesapeake area), and another reason is that, Tillson reports, Washington "expected such accommodations would eventually disgust the white family."
+According to historian Albert Tillson, one reason why enslaved Black people were lodged separately at Mount Vernon is because Washington felt that some white workers had habits that were "not good" (e.g., Tillson mentions instances of "interracial drinking" in the Chesapeake area), and another reason is that, Tillson reports, Washington "expected such accommodations would eventually disgust the white family."